The Short Street Crew go on safari!

 The garden beds were made out of benches which weren’t being utilised.

-We took the wood off the tops and repositioned it to make raised allowing everyone to be involved in the gardening project.
+We took the wood off the tops and repositioned it to make raised beds allowing everyone to be involved in the gardening project.
 We painted them green and filled them with organic soil.

 Picton sand and soil kindly donated some seedlings to get started.
 Thank you!